mdholloway/wikibase_representable/README.md

 # wikibase_representable

-Provides Wikibase data model classes and support (by way of [representable](https://rubygems.org/gems/representable)) for serializing and deserializing Wikibase data objects to and from JSON.
+Provides Wikibase data model classes and support (by way of [representable](https://rubygems.org/gems/representable)) for serializing and deserializing Wikibase data objects to and from JSON and fluently accessing their properties.

 ## Installation
 Install the gem and add to the application's Gemfile by executing: